Find Trade Colleges

 Check out the clinical laboratory science bachelor's degree programs at these schools if you want to attend one of the most popular in Texas.

-Our 2023 rankings named The University of Texas MD Anderson Cancer Center the most popular school in Texas for clinical/medical laboratory science students working on their bachelor’s degree.
-Located in the city of Houston, MD Anderson is a public school with a small student population.
+Our analysis found The University of Texas MD Anderson Cancer Center to be the most popular school for clinical/medical laboratory science students who want to pursue a bachelor’s degree in Texas.
+Located in the city of Houston, MD Anderson is a public school with a fairly small student population.

 Of the 71 students majoring in clinical laboratory science at MD Anderson, 17% are male and 83% are female.